 Common Android Problem Troubleshooting

-Aren’t all problems annoying?
-There isn’t really such a thing as a welcome problem, unless the problem is welcome because it diverts attention from another, preexisting problem.
+Aren’t all problems with your Android or other devices annoying?
+A welcome problem doesn’t exist, unless the problem is welcome because it diverts attention from another, preexisting problem.
 And random problems?
 If problems were predictable, they would serve in office.
-Or maybe they already are?
+Or maybe they already do?

-Here are some typical problems and some suggestions for a solution:
+Here are some typical problems and suggestions for a solution:

 The touchscreen, such as the one used on your phone, requires a human finger for proper interaction.
 The phone interprets complicated electromagnetic physics between the human finger and the phone to determine where the touchscreen is being touched.